Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Navigation/Route around barriers/README.md

 ##How it works

-The sample uses the `generateDefaultParametersWithCompletion:` method on `AGSRouteTask` to get the default parameters from the service.
+The sample uses the `defaultParametersWithCompletion:` method on `AGSRouteTask` to get the default parameters from the service.
 Sets the stops and barriers in those parameters and the `returnDirections` to true.
 Then uses the `solveRouteWithParameters:completion:` method to solve for the route.
 Once the route is in, the sample displays the list of directions using the `directionManeuvers` property on the `AGSRoute` returned in the `AGSRouteResult`.